Arikato111/find_subnet/README.md

 - [ ] find subnet with number of devices
 - [ ] update to latest version
 - [x] find wildcard
+- [ ] installing. use git clone but dont move any file or folder. just git clone.